 The cloud provides quick and cheap access to Ubuntu servers from $5 per month (or less if you shutdown the server when not required).
 Cloud vendors often provide free credit (from $100 to $200) to get you started.
 Linux oriented vendors include Linode and Digital Ocean.
 The larger providers Azure and Amazon also support Ubuntu.

-A new Ubuntu 22.04 LTS server can be set up on any one of the cloud platforms.
+A new Ubuntu 22.04 LTS server can be set up on any one of the cloud platforms, such as Azure (Section 4.3).
 You will often have a choice of hosting locations from around the world.
 Typically, you will name the virtual machine and provide a user name for the default user.
 A password or ssh public key will be required, being sure to open network port 22 for ssh connectivity.
 Machine sizes to suit your needs can be chosen.
 A DNS name will usually be created so as to refer to the server by name rather than IP address.

 Once you have created your cloud server, from your local machine you can connect to it using ssh: